 The Ministers request that the Commission provide a report that analyses: what assistance, if any, is appropriate and/or necessary to provide to participants; whether any groups of participants in particular will require assistance; and, specific methods of providing assistance to participants in the agricultural pricing system.
-The Commission is not expected to provide quantitative assessments of these matters.

-The methods analysed by the Commission must include the methods defined by the He Waka Eke Noa - Primary Sector Climate Action Partnership (the Partnership).
+The methods analysed by the Commission must include specific methods (see Annex Two), which reflect those defined by the He Waka Eke Noa - Primary Sector Climate Action Partnership (the Partnership).